gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 public class Duck {}
 public class Owl {}
 {% endhighlight %}
 Now you want to add fly behaviour to them, and it’s common to both.
 How do you achieve that?
-By inheritance, of course (2): You create a base abstract class, add the fly behaviour there and make your cyborgs to extend the base class:
+By inheritance, of course <sup>[ (2) ](#fnTwo)</sup>: You create a base abstract class, add the fly behaviour there and make your cyborgs to extend the base class:
 {% highlight java %}
 public abstract class FlyingCyborg {
 	public void fly() {